AmberMurray/CRUD-APP-HEROKU-DEPLOYMENT/express-gen-knex-psql-heroku-boilerplate.md

   * `git push heroku master`
   * `heroku run bash`
     - run migrations and seeds so changes are reflected

+- NOTE: heroku, by default, looks for a favicon in your code.
+  If you don't have one, on inspect, you may see a 404 error, which you can ignore.

 # GOOD LUCK - HAPPY CODING!